 Farming

-My approach to farming is to try to find what nature in my area supports best and to mould my needs according to nature's abilities.
-Allow each element in the system to contribute to it's best ability.
+My approach to farming is to try to find what nature in my area supports best

 When I use fertilizers in food production, I use these things for the essential three N,P,K.: